Shōwa era: Washington Conference to Mukden Incident

 After World War I, the Western Powers, influenced by Wilsonian ideology, attempted an effort at general disarmament.
 At the Washington Naval Conference of 1921–1922, the Great Powers met to set limits on naval armament.
 The Five Power Naval Limitation Agreement worked out in Washington limited competition in battleships and aircraft carriers to a ratio of 5:5:3 (in terms of tonnage) for the United Kingdom, the United States, and Japan respectively.
 Japanese ultra-nationalists viewed this as an attempt by Western powers to curb Japanese expansionism in an area of the globe over which they had no interest.
 However, those in power in Japan readily agreed to the disarmament, realizing that the global taste for war had been soured after the First World War and knowing that, the ratio was sufficient to maintain hegemony in the Pacific.

 In 1924, however, friendly U.S.–Japanese relations were torpedoed by the Immigration Act of 1924.
 The act closed off Japanese immigration to the United States and dropped Japanese immigrants to the level of other Asians (who were already excluded).
 The overwhelming reaction in Japan, both at the highest levels and in mass rallies that reflected angry public opinion, was hostile and sustained.
 Commentators suggested the opening guns of a race war and called for a new buildup of the Imperial Japanese Armed Forces.

 The Shōwa financial crisis was a financial panic in 1927, during the first year of the reign of Emperor Hirohito.
 It was a precursor of the Great Depression.
 It brought down the government of Prime Minister Wakatsuki Reijirō and led to the domination of the zaibatsu over the Japanese banking industry.

 From 1928 to 1932, a domestic crisis could no longer be avoided.
 As the left was vigorously put down by the state, the economic collapse brought new hardship to the people of Japan.
 Silk and rice prices plummeted and exports decreased 50%.
 Unemployment in both the cities and the countryside skyrocketed and social agitation came to a head.
+Most of the military recruits were from the countryside and they brought their anger against the government into the military.